DigitalState/Demo/resource/fixtures/README.md

 - records
 - services

-For demo purposes, we have created fixtures overrides for each microservices.
+For demo purposes, we have created fixtures overrides for each microservices, which are exact duplicates of the base decentralized fixtures found in each microservices.

 ## Structure

 Fixtures are implemented as YML configuration files.
-Each files represents a list of items that will be loaded into the microservice.
+Each files represents a list of items (such as entities, forms, workflows), that will be loaded into the microservice.

 Each YML configuration files contains two attributes `items` and `prototype`.